Harnekgithub/Investing_Advisor_for_Rookies_Group2/README.md

-# Investing Advisor for Rokies
+# Investing Advisor for Rookies
 Advisory for Non traditional assets investing for investors that are new to Crypto and NFTS